Orhangazi Tunnel

-The Orhangazi Tunnel (Orhangazi Tüneli), is a motorway tunnel located at Samanlı Mountains in Marmara region as part of the Istanbul-Bursa Motorway in Turkey.
+The Orhangazi Tunnel (Orhangazi Tüneli), is a motorway tunnel located at Samanlı Mountains in Marmara region as part of the Istanbul-Bursa Motorway Otoyol 5 in Turkey.

 Situated northeast of Orhangazi town between Laladere and Yeniköy villages on the province border of Yalova and Bursa, it is a twin-tube tunnel of length 3586 and 3591 m carrying three lanes of traffic in each direction.
 The construction works began on 15 February 2012, and are being carried out by Otoyol A.Ş., a consortium of Turkish Nurol, Özaltın, Makyol, Yüksel, Göçay and Italian Astaldi companies.
 The New Austrian Tunnelling method (NATM) was applied for the boring of the tunnel.

 Breakthrough in one of the tubes was achieved on 19 February 2014 after two years and four days of work.
 A related ceremony was held at site in presence of Deputy Prime Minister Bülent Arınç and Minister of Transport, Maritime and Communication Lütfi Elvan on 3 March 2014.
-It is the longest motorway tunnel of Turkey.
-The tunnel's opening to traffic was in April 2016.
+It is the second longest motorway tunnel of Turkey, after the T2 tunnel in O-7.

 Other tunnels on the route are the 1192 and 1303 m-long Selçukgazi Tunnel and the 1556 and 1653 m-long Belkahve Tunnel.